 The ability of the SSO platform to integrate with multiple applications is one of the selection criteria.
 Some of the ways of integrating these applications with the platform could be through the authentication protocols they support such as SAML, CAS etc.

-Let us take for instance, a University uses Banner as their portal, Gmail as their email provider, Net Partner as the Financial Aid portal, students would need to have the ability to access all of these apps with one set of credentials using a single click.
+Let us take for instance, a University uses Banner as their portal, Gmail as their email provider, Canvas as their Learning Management System, students would need to have the ability to access all of these apps with one set of credentials using a single click.
 This also means that the SSO portal that is being chosen needs to have natively built integration with these apps.
 The SSO tool would first authenticate the user with a set of credentials which would suffice to help them access all of the applications without having to enter separate credentials for each of them.

 Typically, the types of applications that are used at an Institution/Enterprise can be grouped into the following categories: